Steve Reeves: Hercules

 In Italy, director Pietro Francisci wanted to make a film about Hercules but could not find anyone suitable to play the role.
 His daughter recommended Reeves on the basis of his appearance in Athena and Francisci offered him the role and a plane ticket to Italy.
 Reeves at first did not think he was serious but eventually agreed and flew to Italy to make the film.
 His fee was $10,000.
 Hercules was a relatively low-budget epic based loosely on the tales of Jason and the Argonauts, though inserting Hercules into the lead role.

 The film proved popular in Europe.
-What made it an international sensation was when US distribution rights were bought by Joseph E. Levine, who spent over $1 million promoting it, turning the film into a major box-office success, grossing $5 million in the United States in 1959.
+What made it an international sensation was that US distribution rights were bought by Joseph E. Levine, who promoted it and turned it into a major box-office success, grossing $5 million in the United States in 1959.
 However this did not happen until Reeves had already made four more films in Europe.